nup002/Mathboard/readme.md

 ∛β ≫ ∯Ω(t)dt<br>
 (A⊂B) ∧ (A⊂C) ⇔ A ⊂ (B ∪ C)
 </font> </p>

+## Where to buy
+Mathpad is launching on Crowd Supply around the end of summer 2025.
+[Sign up](https://summacogni.com/Mathpad/#register) to be notified when the campaign is live!

 ## Compatibility
 Mathpad works on Windows, Apple macOS, and virtually all Unix systems.